Niyko/Rocket/README.md

 `````

 ### :rocket: Production build
-Running next `composer rocket build` generates an optimized version of your application for production.
+Running `composer rocket build` generates an optimized version of your application for production.
 HTML, CSS, and JavaScript files are created based on your pages.
 This build is stored in the `dist` folder and a zipped version of the same is saved in the `build` folder.

 ### :open_file_folder: Deploying
-As the final output of the build is a static HTML based websit, you can use them in anyway you want.
+As the final output of the build is a static HTML based website, you can use them in anyway you want.
 To test the build, you can use the command `composer rocket run`.
 Which will create a server which runs the static files created in the build.

 > `composer rocket run` should not be used to host the build in production.
 This command should only be used for testing purpose.
 It is recommended to use `Ngnix` or `Apache` as a server in production.